 I assumed that someone local could come spray a couple inches of mortar over the dome, but the only "local" applicators lived several hours away.
 I started working with a shotcrete company out of Red Lodge, Montana and necessarily followed their advice to prepare the project.
 I didn't mind taking their advice.
 They are the experts, and if I hoped to hire them, I needed to make sure the project conformed to their specifications.

 Issue number one, the cement dome needed a footing for support, and since the slabwood covered the concrete blocks, we had to dig a trench around the earthlodge, lay in reinforcing bar, and pour a concrete footing.
 Also, they said I needed to cover the structure with heavy duty welded wire mesh, normally used in flat concrete slabs, plus 3/8-inch rebar vertically every foot around the structure.
 Fine.
 That added some cost and labor, but no worries there.
 I did not have a source for the recycled wire fencing I had hoped to use anyway.
-Working with Green University instructors, interns, and my girlfriend Janeth, we quickly dug the footing, installed a cage of metal all over the earthlodge and called a concrete truck to pour the footing, adding $480 to the project cost.
+Working with Green University instructors, students, and my girlfriend Janeth, we quickly dug the footing, installed a cage of metal all over the earthlodge and called a concrete truck to pour the footing, adding $480 to the project cost.

 Sending photos to the company, they advised that we also needed 3/8-inch rebar spaced horizontally every foot up the structure.
 Perhaps I missed that in an earlier conversation.
 No worries, we added more rebar.
 Any rebar that stuck up too high we secured to the earthlodge with wires and screws stuck through the carpet into the slabwood.
 Rebar or welded wire mesh that laid flat on the carpet was initially propped up with stones to allow the mortar to flow around and encase the reinforcing mesh.
 Later I rediscovered a bucket of plastic rebar supports which I long ago salvaged from a dumpster.
 Those were much easier to work with than rocks to raise the rebar off the carpet.
 Inside the earthlodge, we installed dozens of temporary supports to reinforce the roof and walls for the shotcrete work.
 All the steel, wire ties, tools, and hardware added $830 to the project cost, for a running total of about $1,810.
 I knew the shotcrete would add considerably more, but one way or another, the project would move forward.